 Prepare personnel policies, review employee concerns, prepare employment contracts, recommend annual personnel budget, coordinate CEO annual appraisal and review salary charts.

-Members of the Personnel Committee meet monthly with the Human Resources Director to discuss a wide variety of personnel related matters such as: proposed revisions to personnel policies, proposed changes to major employee benefits such as health insurance and review of annual salary charts used to set staff salaries and year end bonuses.
+Members of the Personnel Committee meet monthly with the Human Resources Director to discuss a wide variety of personnel related matters such as proposed revisions to personnel policies, proposed changes to employee benefits such as health insurance and review of annual salary charts used to set staff salaries and year-end bonuses.
 The committee reviews the proposed annual personnel budget and makes recommendations to the full Board as part of the budget process.
 The Personnel Committee is also responsible for coordinating the annual review of the CEO, with at least one member participating in the review.

 Member Services Committee

 This committee monitors issues and discusses strategies to deliver efficient, high- quality member service.
 They focus on two parts of Alternatives' Strategic Plan: "Making Members Lives Easier" and "More Members, More Products, More Services."

 Review credit union's needs for external funding and strategies for obtaining funding.
 Review policy, support various education programs (IDA, Business CENTS, Money Wise, Student Credit Union.)
 Review, maintain and encourage adherence to our Mission Statement.
 Nominate to fill volunteer openings and plan Annual Meeting.